Transportation

 (1) City Buses

-City bus service is managed by the City of Kyoto.
-The service allows access to most of the sightseeing spots in Kyoto and the color of the buses is green).
-Use the rear door to enter the bus.
-Press the nearest button to inform the driver that you will get off at the next stop.
-Exit at the front of the bus, and put the exact fare or a ticket into the fare box located next to the driver.
-When you use an IC card, touch on the card reader located at the entrance when you get on the bus and touch another reader placed by the fare box with your card.
-For other types of card, put your card through the card reader when you get off.
-(Some buses ask passengers to pay the fare when they get on board from the front door and get off from the rear door.)
+The city bus service is operated by the City of Kyoto.
+The service allows access to most of the sightseeing spots in Kyoto, featuring green colored buses.
+When a bus comes, enter the bus from the rear door.
+When arriving at the bus stop you wish to get off at, press the nearest button to inform the driver.
+Get off the bus using the front door, paying the exact fare by putting cash or a ticket into the fare box located next to the driver.
+When you use an IC card, touch the card on the reader located by the fare box.
+For other types of cards, put your card through the card reader when you get off.
+(Some buses request passengers to pay the fare first when getting on board through the front door and leaving from the rear door) The destination sign on the last city bus of the day is framed by red lines.

 Fares

-• ・Outside of the flat fare zone, bus fares vary according to the distance.
+• Outside of the flat fare zone, bus fares vary according to distance.
 In these areas, take a numbered ticket from the machine at the rear door when you get on the bus.
-Find your fare on the fare table located above the front windshield of the bus and then put the exact fare and the distance number ticket into the fare box.
-When you use an IC card, touch on the card reader near the fare box with your card at the start and the end of your journey.
+Find your fare corresponding to the number on the ticket with the fare table located above the front windshield of the bus and put the exact fare and the distance number ticket into the fare box.
+When you use an IC card, touch on the card reader near the fare box with your card at the start and the end of your ride.

-• ・Bus fare for children over 6 under 12 years old is half of the adult fare.
-The fare for children under 6 years old who are accompanied by an adult (father, mother, guardian etc.) is free of charge.
+• Bus fare for children over 6 under 12 years old is half of the adult fare.
+Children under 6 years old who are accompanied by an adult (father, mother, guardian etc.) can ride free of charge.

 Route Maps

-*English, Chinese, and Korean Bus Maps are available at City Bus Information Centers, subway stations and kokoka.
+*Bus maps in English, Chinese, and Korean languages are available at several places including City Bus Information Centers, subway stations, and kokoka.

 (2) Other Bus Companies